History of computer animation: Shaded 3D graphics

+Virtual reality

+Around 1972, a virtual reality headset known as the "Sorcerer's Apprentice" became operational at the University of Utah, which used head tracking and a device similar to MIT's Lincoln Wand to track the user's hand in 3D space.
+This headset, like Ivan Sutherland's "Sword of Damocles", was capable of simple, unshaded wireframe 3D graphics; however, the Sorcerer's Apprentice added the capability to create and manipulate 3D objects in real-time through the hand tracking device, termed the "wand".
+Commands to be performed by the 3D wand could be chosen by pointing the wand at a physical wall chart.

+Character rigging and keyframing

+An important innovation in computer animation at the University of Utah was the creation of the program "KEYFRAME", which would allow a user to pose and keyframe a rigged humanoid 3D character, create walk cycles and other movements, lip-sync the character, all using a mouse-based graphical interface, and then render a shaded animation of the rigged character performing the walk cycle, hand movement, or other animation.
+This program, as well as one for creating a 3D animation of a football match, were created by Barry Wessler for his 1973 PhD dissertation.
+The capabilities of the "KEYFRAME" program were demonstrated in a short film, Not Just Reality, which featured walk cycles, lip syncing, facial expressions, and further movement of a shaded humanoid 3D character.

 Evans and Sutherland

 In 1968, Ivan Sutherland teamed up with David Evans to found the company Evans & Sutherland—both were professors in the Computer Science Department at the University of Utah, and the company was formed to produce new hardware designed to run the systems being developed in the University.
 Many such algorithms have later resulted in the generation of significant hardware implementation, including the Geometry Engine, the Head-mounted display, the Frame buffer, and Flight simulators.
 Most of the employees were active or former students, and included Jim Clark, who started Silicon Graphics in 1981, Ed Catmull, co-founder of Pixar in 1979, and John Warnock of Adobe Systems in 1982.

-First computer animated character, Nikolai Konstantinov
+First computer-animated character, Nikolai Konstantinov

 In 1968, a group of Soviet physicists and mathematicians with N. Konstantinov as its head created a mathematical model for the motion of a cat.
 On a BESM-4 computer they devised a programme for solving the ordinary differential equations for this model.
 The Computer printed hundreds of frames on paper using alphabet symbols that were later filmed in sequence thus creating the first computer animation of a character, a walking cat.